What is Disney’s “Go Away Green” color and what does it do?

 Go Away Green used to hide the ride building for Epcot’s Guardians of the Galaxy: Cosmic Rewind.

-Summarized, Go Away Green is so dull that the eye wants to look elsewhere.
-Its main goal is to not attract attention and it usually succeeds fairly well.
+A bunch of piping or an eletrical box in a guest area doesn’t stand out as much when it’s painted Go Away Green versus just about any other color.
+Summarized, Go Away Green is so dull that the eye wants to look somewhere else.
+Its main goal is to not attract attention, and it usually succeeds fairly well.

 Go Away Green is the most effective when surrounded by landscaping.
 A speaker painted with the color blends in well with some bushes.
 A fence in Go Away Green doesn’t stick out as much with some trees.